 The word means many things to many people.
 (Consider “data” as it relates to your phone contract, for instance!)
 For our purposes, a definition we like is “units of information observed, collected, or created in the course of research.”

 Erway, Ricky.
 2013.
 Starting the Conversation: University-wide Research Data Management Policy.
 Dublin, Ohio: OCLC Research.

 Data is the plural of datum.
 (It’s similar to how media is the plural of medium.)

-Sometimes data is actually necessary to answer research questions, particularly in the social sciences and life and physical sciences.
+Sometimes data are actually necessary to answer research questions, particularly in the social sciences, life, and physical sciences.
 For instance, data would be necessary to support or rule out these hypotheses:

 - More women than men voted in the last presidential election in a majority of states.

-- A certain drugs shows promising results in the treatment of pancreatic cancer.
+- A certain drug shows promising results in the treatment of pancreatic cancer.